 Every legal system will have laws prescribing rights and duties and procedure to enforce such laws.
 They are Substantive Law and Procedural laws, also known as adjective Law.
 The Law of evidence is one of the most important parts of the procedural laws.
-It plays a very significant role in the effective functioning of the judicial system and works as an indispensable part of both substantive and procedural laws.
 It imparts credibility to the adjudicatory process by indicating the degree of veracity to be attributed to 'facts' before the forum.
 The course enables one to appreciate the concepts and principles underlying the law of evidence and identify the recognized forms of evidence and its sources.
-Also, it seeks to impart to the student, the skills of examination and appreciation of oral and documentary evidence in order to find out the truth.
+Also, it seeks to impart the student, the skills of examination and appreciation of oral and documentary evidence in order to find out the truth.
 The art of examination and cross-examination, and the shifting nature of burden of proof are crucial topics.